McLaren Vale is famous for its shiraz, but that's not the only reason you should visit this wine region

 The closest major airport to McLaren Vale is Adelaide Airport.
-From here, it's a 45 minute drive to McLaren Vale.
-If you are travelling to McLaren Vale from the Adelaide CBD, the trip takes 5 minutes less.
+From here, it's about a 45 minute drive to McLaren Vale.
+If you're travelling to McLaren Vale from Adelaide CBD, the trip is slightly quicker.
 Bus and train services are also available between Adelaide and McLaren Vale.

-The easiest way to get around McLaren Vale is by car or with a small tour group.
-A limited bus service is available once you reach McLaren Vale but it is difficult to travel around to the wineries, beaches and other attractions if you don’t have your own transport or aren't part of a group tour.
+The easiest way to get around McLaren Vale is by car or on a small tour group.
+A limited bus service is available once you reach McLaren Vale, but it's difficult to travel around to the wineries, beaches and other attractions if you don’t have your own transport.

 Any time is a good time to visit McLaren Vale.
 Summer can be hot but cool breezes keep the temperature at a comfortable level for walking and other outdoor pursuits.
-Autumn brings with it crisp mornings and nights.
 Winter is perfect for snuggling up in front of a fire with a glass of red wine.
-The weather in spring is generally good although it can get chilly, especially after the sun goes down.
+Autumn brings with it sunny days and crisp mornings and nights, while the weather in spring is generally good although it can get chilly after the sun goes down.

-What you pack will depend on the time of year you are visiting, but you can't go wrong with clothes you can layer plus a jumper or jacket and wet weather gear.
-One or two smart casual outfits should be more than enough for dining out unless you're planning on visiting a lot of high-end restaurants or wineries.
+What to pack will depend on the time of year you're visiting, but you can't go wrong with clothes you can layer, a jumper and a waterproof jacket.
+One or two smart casual outfits should be more than enough for dining out unless you're planning on visiting high-end restaurants or wineries.

-There is good WiFi coverage in McLaren Vale's major towns.
-If you are visiting some of the more remote areas such as those around Onkaparinga River National Park, you may experience periods of time with no internet access.
+There's good wi-fi coverage in McLaren Vale's major towns.
+However, if you're visiting more remote areas, such as those around Onkaparinga River National Park, you may experience periods of time with no internet access.